Chandini7203/lexisg-frontend-intern-test/README.md

 ---

 ## 🔗 Citation Linking
-Citation text includes a clickable hyperlink to the PDF file.
-On click, it opens the PDF in a new browser tab and simulates scrolling/highlighting (mock only).
+Each citation displayed under the answer includes a clickable hyperlink to the relevant PDF document.
+- Clicking the citation opens the PDF in a new browser tab.
+- Scroll-to-paragraph or highlighting is simulated (mock only), as specified in the assignment requirements.

 ---